greg-raven/grus/_posts/2020-05-19-thank-you-for-opposing-worker-importation-amnesty.md

 ---
-title: "Thank you for opposing worker importation &#038; amnesty"
+title: "Thank you for opposing worker importation and amnesty"
 layout: post
 categories:
 - letter